 There’s no one way to become a successful project manager.
 Some people take the more traditional path, whereas others land a project management role by acquiring enough experience in the right industry.

 If you’re considering the traditional route, you’ll likely want to start by earning a bachelor’s degree.
 This is because having an advanced degree makes it easier to obtain many of the Project Management Institute certifications.
 Many people then specialize by learning the ins and outs of a particular industry to make themselves more marketable.

 Even if you aren’t specialized or don’t have a college education though, one of the easiest ways to break into the field is by pursuing certification — which anyone can do, so long as they meet the prerequisites.
 Some certifications, such as the Certified Associate in Project Management (CAPM), are truly entry-level, whereas others are intended for project managers with more experience working with a particular methodology.

 All in all, project managers do a lot of different tasks, which require a range of skills.
 Although this might seem intimidating, project management roles are doable with the right experience, certifications, and tools.

 Want to see for yourself?
-Try it free for 14 days.
+Try for free today.